Legal, Privacy & Data Protection Statement

-MAN BITES DOG – Privacy Notice
+Man Bites Dog - Privacy Notice

-Date of last revision: September 2022
+Date of last revision: June 2026

 Introduction

 Man Bites Dog takes your privacy seriously and is committed to protecting and respecting it.
+We want you to understand how we collect and use information about you.

 This privacy notice (“Notice”) contains important information on who we are, on how and why we collect, store, use and share personal data, and on your rights in relation to your personal data.

 It is important that you read this Notice, together with any other privacy policy or processing policy that we may provide to you on specific occasions, so that you are fully aware of how and why we use your personal data.
-This Notice supplements our other notices and policies and does not override them.

-This Notice and our website, https://www.manbitesdog.com (“Website”), are not intended for use by children and we do not knowingly collect personal data in relation to children.
+This Notice and our website, https://www.manbitesdog.com/ (“Website”), are not intended for use by children and we do not knowingly collect personal data in relation to children.

 Moore House, Suite A